-Data presented by Indigenous status are influenced by the quality and completeness of Indigenous identification of mothers which may differ across jurisdictions.
-In 2014, information on the Indigenous status of the mother was missing for 0.2% of mothers who gave birth.
-Jurisdictional differences in the level of data missing for Indigenous status ranged from 0.0% to 1.8%, and there may also be differences in the rates of Indigenous under-identification.
+Data presented by Indigenous status are influenced by the quality and completeness of Indigenous identification of mothers and babies which may differ across jurisdictions.
+Information on the Indigenous status of the mother was missing for 0.2% of mothers who gave birth in the reference period and information on the Indigenous status of the baby was missing for 0.3% of babies born in the reference year.
+Jurisdictional differences in the level of data missing for Indigenous status ranged from 0.0% to 1.8% for Indigenous status of the mother and from 0.0% to 2.1% for Indigenous status of the baby in 2014, and there may also be differences in the rates of Indigenous under-identification.
 Therefore, jurisdictional comparisons of data by Indigenous status should be made with caution.